-ISS Today: Lesotho’s future no clearer as Tom Thabane resigns
+ISS TODAY: Lesotho’s future no clearer as Tom Thabane resigns

 The defence force would be scrapped and some government departments merged, while creating a common border patrol.
 The confederation would also, Mboweni says, include eSwatini, South Africa’s other troubled neighbouring kingdom.

-At the time though, Mboweni wasn’t finance minister.
+At the time though, Mboweni was not the finance minister.
 One would have expected the issue to be dealt with by the international relations minister, but following Thabane’s decision to resign, Ramaphosa sent former energy minister Jeff Radebe to Lesotho to discuss the situation with Thabane and others.
 It’s unclear why Radebe was selected.

 Meanwhile, if it isn’t enough to have cabinet ministers commenting on Lesotho’s internal problems, South Africa’s left-wing Economic Freedom Fighters (EFF) have also become involved, calling for a united Africa, and pan-African solutions to the continent’s problems.
 The EFF already has a branch in Namibia, which got two parliamentary seats in the November 2019 elections.